ipjohnson/SeleniumFixture/README.md

 // AutoFill form but use Bob to will the FirstName field fixture.AutoFill("//form", seedWith: new { FirstName = "Bob"});

-// AutoFill all input & select elements in the div with id someDiv fixture.AutoFill("#someDiv");
+// Find an element with the id #someDiv and populate all child input and select elements fixture.AutoFill("#someDiv");
 ```